keptn/keptn.github.io/content/docs/0.16.x/integrations/webhooks/_index.md

 ## Configure Active webhook on task "triggered" events

-This type is called *Active* because the Keptn webhook service will first send the task `started` event and the third-party webhook receiver sends back the `finished` task event to complete the task sequence.
+This type is called *Active* because the Keptn webhook service first sends the task `started` event and the third-party webhook receiver sends back the `finished` task event to complete the task sequence.

 An example *Active* webhook is to trigger a system to open an incident management ticket and send back the newly created incident ticket number within the task `finished` event so that the sequence can continue.

 *Important Note:*

-* If the third-party webhook receiver does NOT send back the task `finished` event, the sequence will remain in a waiting state and will not continue until it times out or it receives the task `finished` event.
+* If the third-party webhook receiver does NOT send back the task `finished` event, the sequence remains in a waiting state and does not continue until it times out or it receives the task `finished` event.

 **Step 1: Add subscription**